t-karasova/grs-samples-python/tutorial_query_expansion.md

 Enable query expansion feature and let Google Retail Search build an automatic query expansion.

-You can also pin unexpanded products so they will always be at the top of search results, followed by those that come via expansion.
+You can also pin unexpanded products, so they will always be at the top of search results, followed by those that come via expansion.

-This is a really usefull feature that helps you enchance customer expirience.
+This is a really useful feature that helps you enhance a customer experience.
 So let's look at it closely.

 **Time to complete**: About 2 minutes

 ## Before you begin

-To run Python code samples from this tutorial you will need to setup your virtual environment.
+To run Python code samples from this tutorial you will need to set up your virtual environment.

 Please use these commands in a terminal:
 ```bash